What is active learning?

 Currently, the following departments include courses supported by Supplemental Instruction:

 For a list of current class sections and SI session times, click here.

-What should students expect from a session?
+What can I expect at a SI session?

 What are some resources for additional help?